SwiftERM Hyper-personalisation for ecommerce email marketing

 • Realize expected business outcomes and value by building a value stream management competency that combines value stream identification, embedded DevOps and lean thinking with data and analytics delivery processes.

-• Drive decentralised D&A users to work together to speed up iterative development of D&A solutions by establishing cross-functional fusion teams supporting your value streams.
+• Drive decentralised D&A users to work together to speed up the iterative development of D&A solutions by establishing cross-functional fusion teams supporting your value streams.
 Enhance these cross-function, cross-discipline teams with lean and agile practices.

 • Early adoption of new technologies.
 It is a given that there are millions of specialist development companies around the world offering far more advanced solutions than you might yet have thought of.
 Often created as a solution to someone else’s concerns, chances are that they would be a tremendous boon to your efforts, and worth perpetual investigation and awareness.